 Extradition Extradition order.
 The appellant was convicted by a Belgian court in his absence.
 He was subsequently present and represented before the court of appeal, which confirmed his conviction.
 His extradition was sought, but he opposed in on the basis that he had been convicted in his absence.
 The Administrative Court, in dismissing the appeal, held that the appellant had been convicted in his presence as he had participated in a hearing before the Belgian court of appeal.

 Data protection Processing of information.
 The Court of Appeal, Civil Division, in allowing the defendant credit reference agency's appeal, held that the defendant had not breached its obligations under the nor had it owed the claimant a concurrent duty in tort in circumstances where the defendant had included an incorrect entry in the claimant's credit file.

 Extradition Extradition hearing.
 The Divisional Court, in dismissing an appeal against an order for the appellant's extradition to France, held that the judge had not wrongly categorised the European Arrest Warrant, he had not erred in finding that the appellant's extradition was not barred by double jeopardy and he had not erred in finding that the appellant's extradition was not barred by the passage of time.

 Sentence Imprisonment.
-The defendant had been sentenced to eight months' imprisonment following conviction for one count of going equipped for theft.
-The defendant had been searched by police and found to be in possession of a de-tagging device used to remove security tags from items in shops.
-The defendant appealed against the sentence imposed.
-The Court of Appeal, Criminal Division, in dismissing the defendant's appeal made reference to his appalling criminal record, which consisted of 68 previous convictions, and ruled that the sentence imposed had not been manifestly excessive.
+The defendant had been sentenced to nine months' imprisonment following a conviction for fraud resulting from making a false accident claim to his motor insurance company.
+The defendant appealed against sentence.
+The Court of Appeal, Criminal Division, in dismissing the appeal held, amongst other things, that the sentence had not been manifestly excessive.